Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Gases with impurities

-The effective description with $h_{\mathrm{eff}}$ could also describe the dynamics of impurities in the bulk of a Bose gas for other quench protocols, see, e.g., ~\citep{Mistakidis2019QuenchBosePolarons,Mistakidis2019DissipationBosePolarons}.
-Those studies support the use of a polaron-like picture for the description of the dynamics, at least for certain observables.
-Note that reconciling the traditional polaron with the system considered here is an on-going work~\citep{Mistakidis2019Effective,Mistakidis2019DissipationBosePolarons}.
-This was successfully done for the effective mass in the weakly interacting case~\citep{Mistakidis2019DissipationBosePolarons}, by comparing to the results of the Fr{\"o}hlich Hamiltonian (for the mapping onto the Fr{\"o}hlich Hamiltonian, see~\citep{Casteels2012Impurity}).
-However, further work is needed to establish the limits of applicability of the effective model in Eq.~\ref{eq:h_eff}.
+The Hamiltonian $h_{\mathrm{eff}}$ can also describe the dynamics of impurities in the bulk of a Bose gas for other quench protocols, see, e.g.,~\citep{Mistakidis2019QuenchBosePolarons,Mistakidis2019DissipationBosePolarons}.
+Those studies further support the use of effective one-body models for the description of the dynamics, at least for certain observables.
+They also establish a connection between an impurity in a finite trapped Bose gas and the traditional polaron picture valid for a homogeneous infinite system.
+For example, the parameter $m_{\mathrm{eff}}$ that enters $h_{\mathrm{eff}}$ was connected to the effective mass of the traditional polaron in a weakly interacting case~\citep{Mistakidis2019DissipationBosePolarons}.
+This was done by comparing to the results of the Fr{\"o}hlich Hamiltonian (for the mapping onto the Fr{\"o}hlich Hamiltonian, see~\citep{Casteels2012Impurity}).
+In spite of this success, further work is needed to establish the limits of applicability of the effective model in Eq.~(\ref{eq:h_eff}).
 In particular, it is important to consider other observables.

 In this section, the impurity problem is considered solely from the point of view of the impurity, reducing the role of the environment to the renormalization of the mass and the spring constant.
-Naturally, the environment should be considered in more detail if one aims to understand the limits of applicability of quasiparticle models and learn about the energy exchange between the impurity and the bath, see, e.g., Ref.~\citep{Lampo2017BosePolarons} for a relevant discussion based upon quantum Brownian motion.
+Naturally, the environment should be considered in more detail if one aims to understand the limits of applicability of quasiparticle models and learn about the energy exchange between the impurity and the bath, see, e.g.,~\citep{Lampo2017BosePolarons, Ghazaryan2022} for a relevant discussion based upon quantum Brownian motion.
+Such studies are also needed for possible applications of impurities in thermometry ~\citep{Mehboudi2019polarons,Khan2022thermometry}.